Home of English Grammar

 Answers

-2. Wars can break out anytime.
+2. Wars can / could break out at any time.

 3. She could read when she was three.